ReactiveX/rxjs/docs_app/content/guide/scheduler.md

 <span class="informal">A Scheduler lets you define in what execution context will an Observable deliver notifications to its Observer.</span>

-In the example below, we take the usual simple Observable that emits values `1`, `2`, `3` synchronously, and use the operator `observeOn` to specify the `async` scheduler to use for delivering those values.
+In the example below, we take the usual simple Observable that emits values `1`, `2`, `3` synchronously, and use the operator `observeOn` to specify the `asyncScheduler` scheduler to use for delivering those values.

 <!-- prettier-ignore -->
 ```ts